Scot documenting protests in Sri Lanka has passport seized by authorities

 Since posting the video on her social media pages, Ms Fraser said activist lawyer Nagananda Kodituwakku, general secretary of the Vinivida Foundation, has been in touch with her to help her case.

-She said the pair are due to meet with officials at the country’s immigration and emigration department on Monday to hopefully retrieve her passport.
+She said the pair are due to meet officials at the country’s immigration and emigration department on Monday hopefully to retrieve her passport.

+Ms Fraser first travelled to Sri Lanka in 2019.
+She spent time during the coronavirus lockdowns in Germany before returning to the island last year on a medical visa.

 A state of emergency allows troops to arrest and detain suspects, and the president to make regulations overriding existing laws to deal with any unrest.